Scalloped Potatoes

 The ingredients in scalloped potatoes are very simple and traditional.

-- Potatoes – Yukon or Russet potatoes are best for this dish.
+- Potatoes – Yukon Gold potatoes or Russet potatoes are best for this dish.

-- Butter, flour, and milk – For your roux, these ingredients make the base of a creamy sauce.
+- Butter, flour, and milk – For your roux, these ingredients make the base of a cream sauce.
+If you really want it rich use heavy cream instead of milk.

 - Salt and Pepper – are essential to flavor this dish.